The undergraduate experience: SCAD Core

 - Research, analysis and synthesis.
 Students will utilize a range of qualitative and/or quantitative methods to develop foundations of inquiry, conduct effective research, analyze information and justify proposed solutions.

-- Contextual investigation and contextualization.
+- Historical investigation and contextualization.
 Students will investigate and interpret the historical, social, political and economic contexts surrounding visual and cultural productions to determine meaning and significance.

 - Cross-cultural knowledge and engagement.
 Students will actively engage with cultural theories, perspectives and ideas to enrich understanding of their roles within complex and diverse communities.